 This is the page for members to announce who they are and to describe how and why they became fans of the Japanese director Uchida Tomu (“Tomu Uchida,” in Western name order).

 Membership in IUTAS is free.
 You need only contact the website creator (me) and answer a few simple questions to be included.
 All members will be listed on this webpage, unless they choose not to be.

-In addition, we are including an Uchida Personal Testimony section on this page.
-There members can, much as I did on the Introduction page of this website, provide their own story about how they first encountered the work of this great artist, and what that work means to them.
+In addition, we are including an Essay section on this page.
+There members can provide scholarly essays on the films, or, much as I did on the Introduction page of this website, their own personal testimony about how they first encountered the work of this great artist, and what that work means to them.

 To become a member and/or to contribute your personal testimony, contact me using the contact page form, and I will get back to you via email, so you can provide me with your content to upload.

 Below is the alphabetical list of current members of IUTAS: The International Uchida Tomu Appreciation Society, founded in June 2021.
 We hope to keep expanding the list in the near future.

 About Continuity: Theater = Cinema in Tomu Uchida’s films

 Author’s note: The word “realism” that is often used to describe Tomu Uchida’s films (at least in Japan) may be a word that might make some viewers of his films feel uncomfortable today.
 When you take a closer look at certain scenes in, for example, A Bloody Spear at Mount Fuji / Chiyari Fuji (cited below), you get a better idea of what this “realism” means today.
 [Editor’s note: Western name order (i.e., surname last) has been used for Japanese proper names in this essay.]